puleddu/antoniopiu.com/src/about/about.md

 ## Life and work

 I'm an Italian living and working in beautiful **Berlin**, Germany.
-I grew up **Sardinia**, a _sunny_ island in middle of the Mediterranean Sea.
+I grew up in **Sardinia**, a _sunny_ island in the middle of the Mediterranean Sea.
 I have been lucky enough to spend 12 years of my life in **Tuscany**, where I ran a one-man design business while studying Computer Engineering at the University of Pisa.

 I did not graduate; my job took higher priority over the years and my interests changed over time.
 However, my academic experience is an important aspect of my education and it contributed substantially to build the rich spectrum of skills I have today.